 Crohn's disease and cancer of the colon

-If you have Crohn's disease that affects at least half the surface of your large intestine (colon), you will be at a slightly increased risk of developing cancer.
+If you have Crohn's disease that affects at least half the surface of your colon (large intestine), you will be at a slightly increased risk of developing cancer.

 People with this risk are usually advised to have their large intestine routinely checked after having had Crohn's disease for about ten years.
 This involves a look into the large intestine by a flexible telescope (colonoscopy) every now and then and taking small samples of bowel (biopsies) for examination.
-It is usually combined with chromoscopy (the use of dye spray which shows up suspicious changes more easily).
-Depending on the findings of this test and other factors such as the amount of intestine affected, whether you have had complications such as polyps and whether you have a family history of cancer, you will be put into a low, intermediate or high risk.
+It is usually combined with chromoscopy - the use of dye spray which shows up suspicious changes more easily.
+Depending on the findings of this test and on other factors, you will be put into a risk category which is called low, intermediate or high.
+'Other factors' include:

-The National Institute for Health and Clinical Excellence (NICE) recommends the next colonoscopy/chromoscopy should depend on the degree of risk of developing colon or rectal cancer, as follows:
+The National Institute for Health and Care Excellence (NICE) recommends the next colonoscopy/chromoscopy should depend on the degree of risk of developing colon or rectal cancer.

 Further help & information

 Dr Laurence Knott